Dyvinia/beat-saber-overlay/README.md

 1. Download and install the [BeatSaberHTTPStatus plugin](https://github.com/opl-/beatsaber-http-status/releases)
 2. Create a Browser source
 3. Set the URL as `https://dyvinia.github.io/beat-saber-overlay/` and the Width/Height equal to your canvas size (1920x1080, etc.)
-4. (Optional) For 1080p canvases, add the `scale` modifier (ex. `http://dyvinia.github.io/beat-saber-overlay/?modifiers=scale`) to scale the overlay by 1.5x

 ![image](https://i.imgur.com/vh8deQg.png)